 Can the kind of fillings your child gets at the dentist affect his mood and behavior?
 A new study suggests this may be the case.

 When composites were used on baby teeth, dentists used fillings with a urethane-based resin, while composites used on permanent teeth got a resin called bis-GMA that is derived from bisphenol A, or BPA.
-You know, the same chemical that has caused so much controversy in recent years and just yesterday was finally banned from sippy cups an baby bottles
+You know, the same chemical that has caused so much controversy in recent years and just yesterday was finally banned from sippy cups an baby bottles.
+Yup, that BPA.

 For this study, researchers followed the children for five years, with the children or their parents periodically submitting information on each child's mood, behaviors (including aggression), attitudes at school and interpersonal relationships.